 Clarity of Roles - this is also common to Coaching and Mentoring

-Let us emphasize once again that both Coaching and Mentoring is a relationship between two adults.
+Let us emphasize once again that both Coaching and Mentoring are a relationship between two adults.
 And as in any relationship, clarity of roles is extremely important.
-This should be clarified and agreed at the beginning of the relationship, and then consistently followed.
+This should be clarified and agreed upon at the beginning of the relationship, and then consistently followed.
 For example, one of the challenges for the Coach is to "teach" the Client that the Coach will not answer questions like "What would you, Rysiek, do in my place?".

 I would summarize the fundamental role difference between the Client and the Coach or Mentor as follows:

 In each case, the Coach and Mentor are responsible for HOW the process takes place.
 In particular, they are responsible for the quality of their workshop and the ethics of the relationship and process

 However, it is the client who decides WHAT is the subject of development and change.
 And it is the client who ultimately decides what actions he will take and what he will use for his own development.